-Usually, bad basement smells come from humidity and moisture that comes up from the ground.
-Because the basement is below ground level, this moisture never really goes away and just keeps accumulating.
-Mold and fungus grow and spread, causing the unpleasant smells.
-The only way to permanently get rid of odors is to get rid of the moisture.
+Bad basement smells come from humidity and moisture that comes up from the ground.
+Since the basement is below ground level, this moisture never really goes away and just keeps accumulating.
+This causes mold and fungus to grow and spread.
+If the moisture in your basement is not eliminated, you will start to notice a musty smell.

 While totally removing moisture and condensation from your basement is not realistic, there are plenty of steps you can take to dramatically reduce the amount of moisture entering the space and eradicate that horrible musty basement smell.

-Dirt that is left exposed will attract moisture, which then seeps into your basement through the foundation and leaves behind a nasty smell.
+Dirt that is left exposed will attract moisture, which then seeps into your basement through the foundation and leaves behind a strange odor.
 You can try to fix this problem by covering the dirt around the outside of your home with plastic sheeting, mulch, or gravel.
 This should help block some of the moisture and improve the smell in your basement.

 Exposed water pipes may get cold and collect condensation, allowing moisture to build up.
 Insulating pipes in and around the basement can really help reduce moisture and tamp down the smell.

 Moisture and heat generally do not get along.
-One of the best ways to eliminate excess condensation in your basement is to crank up the heat.
-If your home’s HVAC system doesn’t have a control for the basement, you can try one of these alternatives:
+One of the best ways to eliminate excess condensation and musty smells in your basement is to crank up the heat.
+If the HVAC system in your home doesn’t have a control for the basement, you can try one of these alternatives:

 - Open basement window curtains to let warming sunshine in during the day.
 Shut them at night to hold heat in and prevent overnight condensation when temperatures drop.